petermsiegel/pmsLibrary/MyUCmdsInfo.md

       :Select cmd
       :Case 'require'
           r←⍬
-          CALLER←⊃(4↓⎕RSI),#      ⍝ There are 4 levels of calls before Run!
+        ⍝ There are 4 levels of calls before function Run!
+We want the ns that called ]require CALLER←⊃(4↓⎕RSI),#
           :IF 0=⎕SE.⎕NC 'require'
               ⎕SE.SALT.Load'pmsLibrary/src/require -target=⎕SE'
               r←⊂'Loaded "require" into ⎕SE'